 These are the very contentions that I wish to address in this paper.
 Are these statements based on sound scientific research?

-A subsequent document entitled “Conversion Therapy in Canada: Roles and Responsibilities of Municipalities,” published by MacEwan University in Edmonton and endorsed by advocate, Dr. Kristopher Wells broadens the discussion
+A subsequent document entitled “Conversion Therapy in Canada: Roles and Responsibilities of Municipalities,” published by MacEwan University in Edmonton and endorsed by Dr. Kristopher Wells, broadens the discussion

 conversion “therapy” (also known as “reparative therapy,” “reintegrative therapy,” or “sexual orientation and gender identity change efforts”) is any form of treatment, including individual talk therapy, behavioural or aversion therapy, group therapy treatments, spiritual prayer, exorcism, and/or medical or drug-induced treatments, which attempt to actively change someone’s sexual orientation, gender identity, or gender expression (Wells, 2019, p.
 2).